 Deals fail frequently.
 Here are the nine most common reasons why:

 - Paying too much.
 Some companies feel they have to overpay to block a competitive bid or to protect their turf.
-But when too much is paid, it makes achieving a satisfactory return on investment awfully difficult.
+But when too much is paid, it can kill any chance to achieve a satisfactory return on investment.

-- Poor integration planning and execution.
-We’ve all seen situations where the best-laid plans have gone astray.
-Integration plans aren’t worth the paper they’re written on if the people who are responsible for executing those plans don’t understand them, agree with them, or want to make them work ...
+- Lack of buy-in.
+We’ve all seen situations where the best-laid plans go astray.
+Integration plans aren’t worth the paper they’re written on if the people who are responsible for executing those plans don’t understand them or want to make them work ...